ViswaTeja264/JSTestingProject/MealDBReadMeFile.md

 > My MealDB Project Details

-This Project Is Mainly Focused On Testing The MealDB WebPage FrontEnd And Api Testing
+This Project Is Mainly Focused On Testing The MealDB WebPage FrontEnd And API Testing

 For Creating The TestCases We Need To Install Cypress From npm package